uzeyirce/nym-node-gateway-mode/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-* To save it, press CTRL + X, then Y, and hit ENTER.
+* To save the file, press CTRL + X, then Y, and hit ENTER.
-* Let’s assign a name to our node.
+* Next, assign a description for your node.
 ```bash
 nano ~/.nym/nym-nodes/NODEID/data/description.toml
 ```
 * After entering the code above, a page will open.
 Fill it in with any name you prefer.
-Once you finish
+Once finished,
 * Press CTRL + O and then ENTER to save the file.
 * Press CTRL + X to exit the editor.